 The events of my wife's last relapse however soon made it quite clear that the title of 'carer' is an empty and toothless title.
 A carer has responsibility but no power.
 This was demonstrated by a particular event.
 My wife had been in a state of relapse for some weeks.
 In the CPN's professional judgement, however, there was nothing wrong with her.
 She was just angry.
 The CPN's team leader was contacted by my wife's sister.
 Between them they decided that what my wife needed was to get away from home somewhere and away from me.

-As a result, my wife's other sister pulled rank over me as her carer and took my wife 80 miles away to Kent where they would care for her.
+As a result, my wife's other sister pulled rank over me as her carer and took my wife 130 km away to Kent where they would care for her.
 Both when she arrived and when she left with my wife, I told her sister that she was taking my wife from me out of my care against my expressed wish and better judgement.
 She took no notice.
 Four days later, the sisters had decided that my wife was ill as I had said.
 They called the doctor.
 The presence of the doctor caused my wife to demand to be taken home.
 They brought her back to me as soon as possible, having exacerbated the whole problem.

 It seems that as her carer, I have no authority to tell interfering relatives what they may or may not do regarding my wife when she is not in a state fit to make her own decisions.
 Responsibility without authority is a complete and unworkable nonsense.